21 Back Exercises at Home for Bigger & Stronger Back

 21. Seated Row with Resistance Bands

-Finally, if you’re looking for one more effective resistance band back exercise, try the Seated Row with resistance bands
+Finally, if you’re looking for one more effective resistance band back exercise, try the Seated band row.

-Primarily it targets, latissimus dorsi, rhomboids, rear delts, and It will also work your erector spinae, as you need your lower back to stabilize your movement.
+It primarily targets the latissimus dorsi, rhomboids, and rear delts.
+It will also work your erector spinae, as you need your lower back to stabilize your movement.

 Overall, this is a great movement for your mid-back.